aragon/flock/teams/Vocdoni/August2019-January2020.md

 In concrete terms, our intent is to apply our research so that Aragon DAOs and other organizations can conduct voting processes that provably account for particular properties of their participants (age, location, or membership for example) - without revealing this data in the course of voting.

 # Technology Overview
-A Vocdoni voting process makes use of the following components:
+A Vocdoni voting process makes use of the following components, as visualized below:
 ![Architecture](images/architecture-main.svg "Architecture Overview")
 Data integrity is provided by the public blockchain Ethereum main net.
 Data availability is provided by a distributed filesystem such as Swarm or IPFS.